MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ### Should the crash be processed?

 Implement this callback if you'd like to decide if a particular crash needs to be processed or not.
-For example, there could be a system level crash that you'd want to ignore and that you don't want to send to Mobile Center.
+For example, there could be a system level crash that you'd want to ignore and that you don't want to send to App Center.

 ```java
 @Override